September 9th: 10am – 4pm

 The first patients are reported as being admitted in July 1915.

 For the duration of the Heritage Open Weekend, we will be converting the Parish Rooms back into a ward of the Millitary Hospital.
+Many thanks go to Dunham Massey and the National Trust for the loan of their equipment and uniforms.

 St George’s church have commissioned a local photographer, Naomi Jones, to produce an installation commemorating the 137 men whose names appear on the War Memorial.
 She will be photographing the front doors of the home addresses of the men and they will be displayed together with a short biography and details from the Commonwealth War Graves Commission.